Nabeel-javed/audits/new.md

 - **Network Congestion Impact**: During periods of high network congestion, transactions may take minutes or even hours to be included in a block, making the 1-second deadline practically impossible to meet.

-- **MEV Vulnerability**: Miners or validators could deliberately delay including the transaction until after the deadline expires, forcing users to resubmit at potentially worse market conditions.

-- **Resource Waste**: Failed transactions still consume gas, leading to wasted ETH when transactions fail due to expired deadlines.

-This tight deadline setting does not follow industry best practices and creates unnecessary operational friction.

 **Recommendation**: Extend the deadline to a more reasonable timeframe: